Klosmi/WP-dev/WPDevNotes.md

 First, we have to split our index.html into multiple files.

-At the `templates` folder we have an `index.html` file, which is very long (500 lines) → break it into smallpeces.
+At the `templates` folder we have an `index.html` file, which is very long (500 lines) → break it into smaller peces.
 It allows us to create reusable part. → these are template parts.

 We have toi identify which sections should be placed in a separate file.